usnistgov/5gdeploy/scenario/20230817/README.md

 ./generate.sh 20230817 +gnbs=2 +phones=48 +vehicles=12 --ran=ueransim
 ```

-The Compose file is placed at `~/compose/20230817`.
+The Compose context is created at `~/compose/20230817`.
-You can interact with the Compose file and Docker containers in the usual way.
+See [scenario general REAMDE](../README.md) on how to interact with the Compose context.

 ## Traffic Generation